Arctic Front Deluxe Edition

 There are 40 scenarios plus background articles

-There are 176 die-cut-and-mounted playing pieces.
+There are 88 playing pieces; you’ll need two sets of them.
 The Finns have outstanding

 morale and very good leadership.
 But their

 support weapons are lacking, and the Finnish